cxumol/URLinkCat/README.md

 ## Build your own instance

-To satisfy your demand, you may consider to make your own page.
+To satisfy your demand, you may consider to host your own instance.
 Here is how you can do.

 Thanks to Cloudflare Pages, Workers & KV, the cost of launching this website is $0.